ABCxFF/diepindepth/protocol/headless.md

 ## STARTING A CONNECTION

+### PRECAUTIONS
+The :DiepInDepth community and M28 have been waging a war since the beginning of 2020, starting with the [PoW Challenge Packet (`0x0b`)](https://github.com/ABCxFF/diepindepth/blob/main/protocol/incoming.md#0x0b-pow-challenge-packet) being created.
+Ever since then, M28 has continuiously made new updates to avert us from botting (to no avail).
+Here are precautions to take when attempting a socket connections, and any myths.

+- As of 3/17/21, the [Eval Challenge Packet (`0x0d`)](https://github.com/ABCxFF/diepindepth/blob/main/protocol/incoming.md#0x0d-int-js-challenge-packet) does **not** run a fatal command to destroy your computer.
+However, sending an invalid result or ID will result in an IP ban from the server.
+- Every packet **except init packet and ping/pong packets** are encoded when being sent/received.
+You will need an unshuffler to unshuffle incoming packets (except incoming pong), and a shufflerto shuffle outgoing packets (except init and outgoing ping).
+- Sending an invalid packet header or unexpected packet data (except in init packet) will result in an IP Ban from the server you're connecting.
+- An IP Ban from a server will be refreshed when the server closes (typically every Sunday at 6:49:03 GMT).
+- The idea of banning proxies and VPN has been dropped, and you are free to use them.

 ### FINDING SERVER
 To start a connection, you'll need to decide which gamemode and region you want to connect to.
 Refer to [here](./m28api.md) if you want to figure out how to validly express a gamemode or region.
 To figure out the ID, you can use this snippet of code to find it.
 ```js